Re-Termination, Repair & Warranty Service

 Bad or intermittent internal connections.
 Shorts.
 Loose connectors.
 General functionality & listenability issues.
 Nearly anything that can go wrong with a cable through no fault of the user.

 What is not?

-Wear and tear, such as scratched plating on banana plugs.
+Wear and tear, such as scratched plating.
+Bent or broken banana plugs.
 Cosmetic issues.
 Animal damage.
-Vacuum cleaner damage - we see several cables every year that have been damaged by either a standard or robotic vacuum.
+Vacuum cleaner damage.

 Our shop can re-terminate (ie, change the connectors on) your Cardas cables, should your needs change.

 • If you have a long pair of cables, we can cut & re-terminate it into two (or more) shorter pairs.